Get Around Amsterdam

 • Cost: about €6.50 single, €11.75 return in 2026

 The bus makes sense if you are staying near Leidseplein, Museumplein or the Vondelpark - it can drop you closer than the train plus a tram.
 The driver sells tickets but takes cards only, no cash.
+OVpay tap-in/tap-out also works on board.
 Otherwise the train still wins on speed.

 Taxi and rideshare